BestTimesToVisit.com Logo

 culture

 Dress modestly when visiting temples, including Angkor Wat.
-This means covering your shoulders and knees – no exceptions.
-It's a sign of respect for the sacred sites, and you'll avoid being turned away at the entrance.
-A light scarf or sarong is a great addition to your packing list for this.
+Shoulders and knees should be covered out of respect for the sacred sites; a light scarf or sarong is a great packing essential for quick coverage when needed.

 food